 Getting a Toll-Free Number — What You Need to Know

 Running a successful small business is all about making sure multiple components work together to support your productivity, your profitability and your brand identity.
-A toll-free number can play an important role in attracting and retaining new customers.
+A toll-free number prefix can play an important role in attracting and retaining new customers.

 According to LivePerson’s Connecting With Consumers report, 61% of shoppers still prefer to receive assistance over the phone — having only a local phone number means missing a small but significant opportunity to improve a customer’s experience and increase the odds of retaining them.
 Read on for a comprehensive guide to toll-free numbers.